 The Emission Gap Report is a yearly report by the UN that details current and future assessments of emissions in the world.
-In particular, it showcases what types of greenhouse gasses the world can handle without resulting in a temperature increase.
+In particular, it showcases what types of greenhouse gases the world can handle without resulting in a temperature increase.

-While most of the spotlight is typically focused on carbon dioxide, there are plenty of other harmful greenhouse gasses that are released into the air every day.
+While most of the spotlight is typically focused on carbon dioxide, there are plenty of other harmful greenhouse gases that are released into the air every day.
 By examining the current output and taking into consideration the promises each country has made to reduce their footprint, estimations are made.

 The goal is to prevent the global temperature to rise by more than 1.5 degrees Celcius by the end of the century.

 While emissions have been relatively stable from 2014-2016, an increase in the GDP resulted in a 1.2% emissions increase.
 You are probably wondering why a higher GDP means more emissions?